haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet/README.md

 **Step2: Organize your data**

-I assume that you have already got the following two kinds of data (there are sample datas in this repo):
+I assume that you have already got the following two kinds of data (there are sample datas in this repo when you clone it):
 1. the_source_you_want_to_get
 2. the_source_you_want_to_remove